Johnm260/Canvas-Themes/README.md

 - added handling for saving rgb colors
 - added new theme "RGB Lights"
 - added GPA calculator (not weighted)
+- more CSS styles for the calender page (editing calender dates)

 previous updates: